This depends on your point of view, but Social Trading is designed to make being a strategy provider simple and convenient.

 - Commission payouts: Only occurs at the end of a trading period.

-- Managing metrics: Growth and Risk are metrics that a strategy presents to investors; these are not in the control of the strategy provider.
+- Managing metrics: Return and Risk are metrics that a strategy presents to investors; these are not in the control of the strategy provider.

 - Drawdown: Accumulated loss in a strategy eats into commission, which can lower overall earnings; in other words, the losses hit a little harder.